Formula To Change Radians To Degrees

 Radians: A Natural Measure

 Radians, on the other hand, are a unit of angular measure based on the radius of a circle.
 One radian is defined as the angle subtended at the center of a circle by an arc whose length is equal to the radius of the circle.
-In other words, if you take the radius of a circle and lay it along the circumference, the angle formed from the center to the endpoints of that arc is one radian.
+Basically, if you take the radius of a circle and lay it along the circumference, the angle formed from the center to the endpoints of that arc is one radian.

 The Relationship: Connecting Radians and Degrees